-New Facilities Planned for Penn Presbyterian Medical Center
+New Facilities at Penn Presbyterian Medical Center

 Penn Medicine University City

 Penn Medicine University City houses the multidisciplinary Penn Musculoskeletal Center, the first of its kind in Philadelphia.
-The Penn Musculoskeletal Center will transform the already exceptional care offered by Penn Orthopaedics, Rheumatology, Physical Medicine and Rehabilitation, Pain Medicine, Musculoskeletal Radiology and Good Shepherd Penn Partners (GSPP).
+The Penn Musculoskeletal Center transforms the already exceptional care offered by Penn Orthopaedics, Rheumatology, Physical Medicine and Rehabilitation, Pain Medicine, Musculoskeletal Radiology and Good Shepherd Penn Partners (GSPP).

 The Pavilion for Advanced Care, which opened in January 2015, expands and enhances the services offered by Penn Presbyterian Medical Center (PPMC).
 The new acute care building features overall upgrades and enhanced capacity for emergency, surgical, trauma and critical care patients at PPMC.

 On February 4, 2015, Penn's Level 1 Trauma Center moved from the Hospital of the University of Pennsylvania to the Pavilion for Advanced Care at PPMC.
 The move was coupled with an expansion of the PennSTAR flight program.
 With an additional helipad, critically ill patients are ensured rapid access to state-of-the-art resources.
 The project also includes an expansion of the Cupp Pavilion building at the corner of 38th Street and Powelton Avenue, as well as several significant renovations within Cupp itself.

 The renovations that have been made upgrade the capacity and efficiency of the emergency and radiology departments.
 In addition to added emergency bay capacity, there is a new state-of-the art trauma resuscitation area dedicated to the evaluation and stabilization of critically injured patients.
 We have also improved centralized patient flow and newly designed treatment spaces for the Radiology and Preoperative Services areas.